ComputerNerd/Retro-Graphics-Toolkit/README.md

 Retro-Graphics-Toolkit
 ======================

-Retro Graphics Toolkit is a free program that allows graphics to be created for (at some point) a wide verity of video game consoles (usually retro).
-It is also to provide amazing interoperability between video game console formats.
+Retro Graphics Toolkit is a free software program designed to improve your productivity when creating graphics for a retro console.
-Retro Graphics Toolkit is licensed under the terms of GPL v3 or later.
+To compile just make sure fltk is installed and type make or if you are on windows and are using MinGW type make -f make_win Retro Graphics Toolkit is licensed under the terms of GPL v3 or later.